khskarl/tori/README.md

 - GLM (0.9.8.4)
 - dear imgui (1.50)

-If you are using Ubuntu or any derivatives, use the following command to install dependencies:
+On Ubuntu and derivatives, use the following command to install dependencies:

 ```
 apt-get install libglm-dev libglew-dev libglfw3-dev
 ```
+## Building
+It uses GENie for managing the project.
+More info eventually.

 ## What does it do?
-Nothing for now.
+Works :')

+## Why "Tori"?
+The name Tori stands for bird in Japanese, represented by the kanji 鳥 (トーリ).
+This name was chosen because I like how 'Tori' sounds, and who doesn't like feathery flying poopers descendants from dinossaurs?